• Skip to primary navigation

 Publication Types: Books, Reports, Papers, and Research Articles

-Topics: Connected Vehicles; Data Collection; Geometric Design; Impact Analysis; Radar; Traffic Congestion; Work Zone Design; Work Zones
+Topics: Connected Vehicles; Data Collection; Geometric Design; Impacts; Radar; Traffic Congestion; Work Zone Design; Work Zones

 American Road and Transportation Builders Association Transportation Development Foundation, American Road and Transportation Builders Association U.S. Department of Transportation Federal Highway Administration Texas A&M Transportation Institute